 B. Domain name resolves to website where copyright is allegedly infringed

-Requester provides to Service Provider verifiable evidence of wrongdoing, including:
+Requester provides to Provider verifiable evidence of wrongdoing, including:

-The exact URL where the allegedly infringing work or infringing activity is located, or a representative sample of where such work or activity is located.;
+The exact URL where the allegedly infringing work or infringing activity is located, or a representative sample of where such work or activity is located;

 Evidence of previous use of a relay function (compliant with the relevant section of accreditation standards regarding Relay) to attempt to contact the Customer with regard to the subject matter of the request, if any, and of any responses thereto, if any.
 Requesters are also encouraged (but not required under this Policy) to provide evidence of previous attempts to contact the web host or the domain name registrar with regard to the subject matter of the request, if any, and of any responses thereto, if any;